NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.  ***Invoke-GPUpdate -Computer Trey-Srv-12 -Target
                 Computer***

-        3.  []{#are_the .anchor}You are the network administrator for
+        3. You are the network administrator for TreyResearch.net.
-            TreyResearch.net.
 You have to enforce special policies on the Engineering OU in which the users work with highly sensitive information while ensuring that the Domain Password Policy is used.
 What Group Policy settings should you use?

             a.  ***Configure Block Inheritance on the OU and set the Domain Password Policy to Enforced.***